ddierschow/music/SantaClaus/README.md

 - Percussion 1, 2, and Mallet

 The source for all parts is written in the same key to allow for easily switching passages to different instruments.
 The transposition is done at the bottom of each file.
-This is arranged from a piano source, so the Notes sections are all written in Gmajor/Cmajor.

 Each part has sequences for Notes, Dynamics, and Cues or NotCues, and Marks; and these are put together at the same point the transposition is done, to produce a mixed seqence for the part and another for the score.